livebook-dev/livebook/docs/deployment/docker.md

 RUN chmod 777 /data
 ```

-You can consult our [README](../../README.md#environment-variables) for a complete list of environment variables and configuration.
+To configure your Livebook instance, you can use [these environment variables](../../README.md#environment-variables).

 If you plan to limit access to your Livebook via a proxy, we recommend leaving the "/public" route of your instances still public.
 This route is used for integration with the [Livebook Badge](https://livebook.dev/badge/) and other conveniences.